batman-911/ADAS/README.md

 ## 📜 Description

-This project is a **Level 3 Advanced Driver Assistance System (ADAS)** built entirely using a **stereo camera setup**, with no physical LiDAR sensor required.
-Leveraging a **pseudo-LiDAR approach**, it reconstructs the 3D environment from stereo images and integrates several advanced perception modules.
+This project implements a **Level 3 Advanced Driver Assistance System (ADAS)** using only stereo cameras, eliminating the need for physical LiDAR sensor.
+By employing a **pseudo-LiDAR approach**, it reconstructs the 3D environment from stereo images with multiple advanced perception modules.

 ### Key Features: